alfasoftware/puppet-nuodb/README.md

 * `webconsole_service_enable`
   Boolean enable parameter for the service resource to manage the web console service.
 Defaults to true.

+## nuodb::manager::database Parameters

+* `ensure`
+  The ensure value to determine if the database should be present or absent.
+Defaults to present.

+* `nuodb_home`
+  The directory where NuoDB is installed to.
+Defaults to the install location from the module.

+* `broker_host`
+  The host name for the broker instance to connect to create the database.
+Defaults to the `altAddr` property set for the default.properties in the module parameters.

+* `domain_password`
+  Domain password to use for authenticating with the broker.
+Defaults to the `domainPassword` property set for the default.properties in the module parameters.

+* `database_name`
+  Name of the database to create.
+Defaults to the title.

+* `template`
+  The database template to use, must be one of 'Single Host', 'Minimally Redundant', 'Multi Host' or 'Region distributed'.
+Defaults to 'Single Host'.

+* `dba_username`
+  Database administrator username for the database.
+Defaults to the title.

+* `dba_password`
+  Database administrator password for the database.
+Defaults to the title.

+## nuodb::manager::domain_administrator Parameters

+* `ensure`
+  The ensure value to determine if the domain administrator should be present or absent.
+Defaults to present.

+* `nuodb_home`
+  The directory where NuoDB is installed to.
+Defaults to the install location from the module.

+* `broker_host`
+  The host name for the broker instance to connect to create the domain administrator.
+Defaults to the 'altAddr' property set for the default.properties in the module parameters.

+* `domain_password`
+  Domain password to use for authenticating with the broker.
+Defaults to the 'domainPassword' property set for the default.properties in the module parameters.

+* `username`
+  Domain administrator username for the domain.
+Defaults to the title.

+* `password`
+  Domain administrator password for the domain.
+Defaults to the title.

 ## Limitations